Aerospace Part Numbering: Forum Insights on Hierarchical, Random, and Hybrid Approaches

 Industry Standards and References: Providing a Common Language

-In addition to the ATA chapters, there are other established nomenclatures, such as the MS/NAS military standards and the hardware designation systems used by large manufacturers like Boeing.
+In addition to formal standards, there are other established nomenclatures, such as the MS/NAS military standards and the hardware designation systems used by large manufacturers like Boeing.
 These standards provide a degree of consistency and interoperability within their respective domains, but they do not solve the fundamental problem of creating a universal part numbering system.
+The forum discussion emphasized that these various standards often coexist within a single organization, creating the need for translation and mapping between different numbering approaches.

 Practical Recommendations: Finding the Right Fit